 Eyelets and laces

-Fabric eyelets are common, with some metal or hard plastic eyelets used on those shoes intended for demanding uses.
+Fabric lace loops are common, with some metal or hard plastic eyelets used on those shoes intended for demanding uses.

 A rubber bumper protects toes from knocks and the shoe upper from abrasion.